 Overview of the Digestive System

-The digestive system also includes organs that lie outside the digestive tract:
+The digestive system is your digestive tract plus organs that lie outside the digestive tract but help with digestion:

 Your brain and digestive system are connected.
 The connection is called the brain-gut axis.
 Your mental health impacts your digestive health, and your digestive health impacts your mental health.
 For example, if you feels stressed or worried, you may also feel sick to your stomach.